MrTipson/compiler/README.md

 as -o myprogram.o myprogram.s
 ld -o myprogram myprogram.o
 # if you'd like to link syscalls (bin/unistd.o), malloc (bin/stdlib.o) or stdio (bin/stdio.o),
-# add them to the ld arguments (and don't forget to build them - 'make stdlib stdio unistd').
+# add them to the ld arguments (and don't forget to build them - 'make').
-# 'make test' links all of them automatically.
+# 'make programname' links all of them automatically.
 ```

 ### Overview